moritzmn/TideTables/README.md

 As of Version 0.0.3 you can also use ‘BuildTT’ and ‘SynTT’.
 ‘BuildTT’ returns an object of class ‘tidetable’, which you can use in ‘SynTT’ to synthesize a tide table.
 The model building and the synthesis is therefore decoupled.
-Please note that given the same analysis ‘TideTable’ and ‘BuildTT’ + ‘SynTT’ will always return the same synthesis (heights and times).
-The list item ‘c.table’ is equal to the output of ‘SynTT’.
+Please note that given the same parameters ‘TideTable’ and ‘BuildTT’ + ‘SynTT’ will always return the same synthesis (heights and times).
+The list item ‘c.table’ returned by ‘TideTable’ is equal to the output of ‘SynTT’.
+The logic for setting ‘otz’ and ‘hwi’ is documented above.

 ``` r
 tt_model <- BuildTT(dataInput = observation, asdate = "1991/01/01",